dgrant/www-pommedapi/README.md

 Now that you’ve got everything installed, you can build the website!
-From the command line / terminal, navigate to the Pomme D’Api project directory (tip: it’s probably where you found this file).
+From the command line / terminal, navigate to the Pomme D’Api project directory (under `src/`)

-1. Run `npm install`{.block} to install all the components you’ll need before you can build.
+1. Run `npm install` to install all the components you’ll need before you can build.
-2. Run `grunt`{.block} Grunt will run through the various build commands in Gruntfile.js, the end result of which will be a freshly-built version of the website in the `www` directory.
+2. Run `grunt`.
+Grunt will run through the various build commands in Gruntfile.js, the end result of which will be a freshly-built version of the website in the `www/` directory.

 </p>
 I’ve configured a “watch” task that will monitor the source directories